 The Riverina area is approximately 44 driving-kilometres north of the Davyhurst Processing Plant, with the Mulline Trend Area centred approximately 5km to its south west.

-The Riverina Project area is located approximately 48 km north of the Davyhurst Processing Plant.
-The project comprises gold resources defined at the Riverina, Silver Tongue, Forehand and Sunraysia deposits, as well as several advanced exploration targets.
-The main Riverina deposit is one of five key priority mining targets at the Davyhurst Gold Project.
-It’s high proportion of oxide tonnes make it an attractive early source of ore.
-There is an existing haulage road in place between Davyhurst and Riverina.
+Gold resources within the greater Riverina-Mulline Project area have been defined at the Riverina, Riverina South, Silver Tongue, Forehand, Sunraysia and Lady Gladys deposits.
+The main Riverina deposit is one of the five advanced mining targets defined in the Company’s Definitive Feasibility Study.
+Its high proportion of oxide tonnes make it an attractive early source of open pit ore, with mining currently scheduled to commence in Q4 CY2020.
+There is an existing haulage road between Davyhurst and Riverina.